 Steps to Reset Your Furnace

-Most furnaces that are less than 30 years old can be easily reset by pressing the motor reset button.
+Most furnaces that are less than 30 years old can be easily reset by turning the furnace off and back on.
 To do this, follow these steps:

 Steps to Reset Your Older Furnace